 I am a one-man documentation team specializing in user’s guides and reference manuals in PDF, ebook, and web form.
-I also enjoy polishing technical reports and scientific papers for publication.
-I prefer to do whole jobs working under the supervision of an editor, but I work effectively on teams for larger projects.
+I make documents that communicate and instruct.
+I do not make marketing materials.
+I am not a web designer.

-I have written a variety of FreeBSD system programs including the server software supporting this site.
-If your product is software, and if you give me read-only access to your source archive (I will sign NDAs), I may be able to answer many questions for myself without bothering your developers.
+- I do back end development in C. If your product is software, and if you give me read-only access to your source code (I will sign NDAs), I will be able to answer many questions for myself without bothering your developers.

 Tools for FreeBSD